Career timeline from enterprise SaaS to AI product building

 What I believe

-• AI governance is a product discipline.
+• AI governance belongs in the build.
 Not a compliance checkbox.
-The product leader owns the user experience, the unit economics and the deployment risk.
+The person shaping the product owns the user experience, the unit economics and the deployment risk.

 • The best AI products are invisible.
 The future isn't chatbots.
 It's multi-agent systems doing background work that users never see.